fukaraadam-workspace/chrome-extension-nextjs-template/packages/app-ui/README.md

 ### Folder Structure

-- extenion: chrome extension related files, output some JS files to put in extension root.
-Has its own package.json.
-- extension-test-app: NextJS app to test extension related features.
-Has its own package.json.
 - public: static files to be served directly.
-- scripts: Utility scripts to be used manually.
-Has its own package.json.
 - src: source files for both client and server side.
 More info: [`NextJS folder structure`][NextJS Folder].
   - app: app related files, layouts, pages etc.
   - pages: NextJS pages. `./src/app` is not used for now.